Yvonne Sorrel-Dejerine: Final years

 Yvonne Sorrel-Dejerine died at the age of 95, on 26 July 1986, at the Dejerine family chalet in Switzerland, which was originally owned by her parents and named Le Neurone at the Thalgut.
 It sat on the banks of the Aar river in the municipality of Gerzensee, not far from Wichtrach in the canton of Bern.

-Legacy
+Archives

 Yvonne Sorrel-Dejerine and her mother Augusta Dejerine-Klumpke, created a fund to maintain Dejerine-Klumpke's collection and established The Dejerine Foundation in 1920, dedicated to the preservation of the Dejerine legacy, and fostering neurological research and education.